argent0/site-source/source/articles/2014-10-21/counting_permutations_with_a_tree.markdown

 First, all the accumulator variables have disappeared.
-There is still accumulation in the `foldl` of `countInversions'` and in the recursive call of the overloaded insert `insertAndCountInversions'` But it's no longer on the function parameters, making the accumulation more clear.
+There is still accumulation in the `foldl` of `countInversions'` and in the recursive call of the overloaded insert `insertAndCountInversions'`.
+The differences is that it's no longer on the function parameters, making the accumulation more clear.

 The recursion of `insertAndCountInversions'` is inserting into a BST, so the reader of the code may be familiar with the structure a know what to expect,